-It is not my intention to recommend any buffet, but I do recommend asking the host or hostess at any such establishment if there are discounts for senior diners.
+Whichever buffet you choose, it is highly recommended to ask the host or hostess at any such establishment if there are discounts for senior diners.

 Some only offer discounts for young children, but others will offer a senior discount during a certain meal or day of the week.
 Lunch appears to be a better time to find senior discounts than dinnertime.Continue to 6 of 6 below.